Secure Empty Trash in Mac OS X Lion

 If you need to delete sensitive information and have it completely inaccessible, you’ll want to use the “Secure Empty Trash” feature.
-This works by writing over a file immediately after it has been removed from the filesystem, something which otherwise takes place over time throughout normal computer usage.
+This works by writing random patterns of data over a trashed file immediately after it has been emptied, or removed from the filesystem, such a process which otherwise takes place over time throughout normal computer usage as more files are created and deleted.

-Secure Empty Trash Quickly in OS X Lion
+1: How to Secure Empty Trash Quickly in Mac OS X with a Right-Click

-Mac OS X Lion makes it easier than ever to access secure file removal:
+Mac OS X makes it easier than ever to access secure file removal:

-Using secure empty, which is also accessible via the Finder menu, will take a bit longer than emptying the Trash as normal, this is because the aforementioned overwriting process is taking place.
-The more files you are secure deleting, the longer this will take.
+Using secure empty will take a bit longer than emptying the Trash as normal, this is because the aforementioned overwriting process is taking place.
+The more files you are secure deleting, the longer this process will take.

 Get in the habit of using Secure Empty Trash anytime you are removing something that is truly sensitive and that you don’t want others to regain access to.
 Things like financial statements, credit card information, personal files and diaries, or deleting the source files and finished documents from openssl file encryption.